ortelius/ortelius-docs/content/en/userguide/integrations/CI-CD_Integrations.md

 |**Variant** | A high level place holder for that versions are created within.
 The Variant can be aligned with a feature or branch.
 For example: 50percent-sale.
 Variant is not required.|
 |**Version**| The schematic version number.
 For example, 1_2_10.|

-Ortelius uses the <base name>;<schematic version number>;<version number> as the default format for the versioning schema.
+Ortelius uses the base name; schematic version number ; version number as the default format for the versioning schema.
 The formatting is:

 ~~~bash
 <base name>;<variant>;<schematic version number>;<version number> if a Variant is used.